 j) The solid state relays shall be stable and suitably protected against transient/ induced over voltages and noise signals.
 The bidder shall state clearly in his bid, special requirements, if any, for DC input arrangement or cabling considered necessary for satisfactory operation of solid state relays quoted by him.

+k).
+The tripping/opening /closing (of Isolator and Breakers etc.,) command directly from BCU contact is not acceptable.
+Separate auxiliary relays shall be provided for the same.

 28.00 PROTECTION SCHEME: